0xilis/libshortcutsign/README.md

 # libshortcutsign

-Library by Snoolie K / 0xilis for contact signed shortcuts.
+Library by 0xilis for contact signed shortcuts.

 # Compatibility